-Family History Daily's online genealogy courses are now closed to new registrations until Fall 2020.
+Family History Daily's online genealogy courses are closed to new registrations until Jan 2021 while we make important updates and improvements and add new content.
 If you have already purchased courses, please log in at the top of this screen.
 If you would like to be notified when the courses reopen, and receive a special coupon at that time, please enter your email address below.
 This will also subscribe you to our free weekly newsletter that includes tutorials and tips from FamilyHistoryDaily.com.

 Family History Daily has been educating family history hobbyists since 2013 and our courses offer the same in-depth help and unique insights you’ve come to expect from our articles – but in a convenient, online learning environment.
 Our courses cover dozens of topics to help you find your ancestors online.